 You can strike a NAV at any time.
-This means selecting a fund and a particular NAV type, and creating a valuation point (VP) with cut-offs for the data to include.
+This means selecting a fund and a particular NAV type, and creating a valuation point (VP) with cut offs to determine the data to include.
 LUSID then:

 Calculates GAV as dealing (subscriptions and redemptions) plus P&L since the previous VP (or from fund inception if this is the first VP).